 As we know, a simple moving average (SMA) is a trading indicator and calculation that takes the arithmetic mean of a given set of prices over a specific number of days in the past.

-A smoothed moving average is a moving average that assigning a weight to the price data as the average is calculated, deals with a longer period, and represents the combination of a simple moving average and exponential moving average.
-A smoothed moving average does not refer to a fixed period but rather collects and enrolls all available data from the past.
-To calculate today’s moving average, traders have to subtract yesterday’s smoothed moving average from today’s price.
+A smoothed moving average does not refer to a fixed period but instead collects and enrolls all available data from the past.
+To calculate today’s moving average, traders must subtract yesterday’s smoothed moving average from today’s price.
 After that, traders have to add the result to yesterday’s price.

 Watch Smoothed moving average video: